 When I started on this book, I wasn’t sure if anyone was interested.
 So I put out a call on social media.
 Within minutes of posting a request for leads on Facebook, I began receiving messages from people in the US and UK with names and contact information for women to interview.
 And they all said, “Thank you for doing this.”
 When most people think of the AIDS epidemic and who it impacted, they think of white, gay men.
 Women – whether HIV-positive or negative, volunteer or staff, family member or friend – are rarely considered.

 There are recognizable names in the book: Elizabeth Taylor and Princess Diana, for example.
 But most of the women in it are the ones who gave of themselves without public recognition.
+Women whose contributions – as activists, educators, researchers, caregivers, executives and artists – are finally telling their stories.
 And while there isn’t room for all of them in the book, they all deserve to have their contributions honored.
 It’s time.